lconde-ucl/DGE/docs/usage.md

 ## Arguments - GSEA model

-For each comparison above, a GSEA analysis using the hallmark gene sets from MSigDB will be performed/
+For each comparison above, a GSEA analysis using the hallmark gene sets from MSigDB will be performed.
+Please note that the hallmark dataset contains HUGO IDs.
+If your gene counts contain
+Ensembl IDs (for example if these are results from the nfcore_rnaseq pipeline using human_38 assembly), you need to add the --gmx_ensembl flag.
+Also, if your data is from a species other than human, the default hallmark gene set will not work for your data, and you will have to either skip GSEA with the --skip_gsea flag, or add an appropiate gene set with the --gmx argument.

 ### `--skip_gsea`
 Skip GSEA step, otherwise it will run GSEA on each result file.
 Not used by default.

-### `--gmt`
+### `--gmx`
 File with gene sets in GMX format.
-If not specified, it will use the hallmark gene sets from MSigDB .
+If not specified, it will use the hallmark gene sets from MSigDB (human HUGO IDs).

+### `--gmx_ensembl`
+Use a version of the MSigDB hallmark gene set with Ensembl IDs, obtained using the msigdbr R package.
+This flag overriddes the --gmx argument.

 ### `--min_set NUM`
 Ignore gene sets that contain less than NUM genes.